crawl/crawl/crawl-ref/docs/crawl_manual.rst

   attack.
 They are acid resistant, too.

 Grey Draconians
-  have no breath weapon, but also no need to breathe in order to live, which helps them survive in deep water.
-They are proficient with earth magic but bad with air magic, and also have harder scales than other Draconians.
+  have no breath weapon, but their bodies are adapted to the water, allowing them to swim.
+They are proficient with earth magic but bad with air magic, and they also have harder scales than other Draconians.

 Black Draconians
   can unleash huge electrical discharges, and are naturally insulated.
 They are